russelltankaimin/sumof3Palindromes/README.md

 titled : " EVERY POSITIVE INTEGER IS A SUM OF 3 PALINDROMES "

-Even though Christian Lawson Perfect has done one for base-10 integers and Lewis Baxter has done an applet for base 5-10 integers, I thought of implementing one that encompasses HEXADECIMAL NUMBERS as well.
+Even though Christian Lawson Perfect has done one for base-10 integers and Lewis Baxter has done an applet for base 5-10 integers, I thought of implementing one that encompasses numbers of bases 5-16..YES, INCLUDING HEXADECIMAL NUMBERS as well.

 Expected time of Project Completion : June 2020